Zi-lytics/life-insurance-sql-analysis/README.md

 - Premium discontinuity is a strong indicator of elevated risk
 - Underwriting class alone is not a strong predictor of policy lapse

+## Files
+- `queries.sql` – SQL queries used for policy performance analysis

 ## Example Analysis
 ```sql
 SELECT